-In connection with the Internal Revenue Service's ("IRS") examination of the Company's 2004 and 2005 consolidated corporate income tax returns, the Company increased its unrecognized tax benefits by \$1.3 million as a change in estimate in 2007 and made a payment of \$0.8 million in 2008.
+In connection with the Internal Revenue Service's (the "IRS") examination of the Company's 2004 and 2005 consolidated corporate income tax returns, the Company increased its unrecognized tax benefits by \$1.3 million as a change in estimate in 2007 and made a payment of \$0.8 million in 2008.
 In 2008, the IRS commenced an examination of the Company's 2006 consolidated corporate income tax returns and the Company made a payment of \$0.4 million.
 The completion of the IRS examinations of the Company's 2004, 2005 and 2006 consolidated corporate income tax returns in 2008 resulted in a reduction of unrecognized tax benefits of \$1.3 million.

-In July 2009, the IRS commenced an examination of the Company's 2008 consolidated corporate income tax return and the related loss carry back claim to 2006.
-At December 26, 2009, the examination was in progress.
+In 2009, the IRS commenced an examination of the Company's 2008 consolidated corporate income tax return and the related loss carry back claim to 2006.
+The completion of the IRS examination of the Company's 2008 consolidated corporate income tax return in 2010 resulted in a payment to the IRS of \$0.2 million.

-In August 2008, the Massachusetts Department of Revenue ("MA DOR") commenced an examination of the Company's 2004, 2005 and 2006 corporate income tax returns.
+In August 2008, the Massachusetts Department of Revenue (the "MA DOR") commenced an examination of the Company's 2004, 2005 and 2006 corporate income tax returns.
 In addition, in October 2009, the MA DOR expanded the original examination to include the 2007 and 2008 corporate income tax returns.
-At December 26, 2009, the examination was in progress.
-The Company is also being audited by three other states as of December 26, 2009.
+At December 25, 2010, the examination was in progress.
+The Company is also being audited by one other state as of December 25, 2010.